utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/review.md

 * Mark Allman.
 2008.
 [Thoughts on reviewing](https://svivek.com/teaching/structured-prediction/spring2021/readings/allman2008thoughts.pdf).
 ACM SIGCOMM Computer Communication Review, 38(2):47–50.
 * Graham Cormode.
 2009.
 [How not to review a paper: The tools and techniques of the adversarial reviewer](https://svivek.com/teaching/structured-prediction/spring2021/readings/cormode2008how.pdf).
 ACM SIGMOD Record, 37(4):100–104.
 * Alan Jay Smith.
 1990.
 [The task of the referee](https://svivek.com/teaching/structured-prediction/spring2021/readings/smith1990the_task_of.pdf).
 IEEE Computer, 23(4):65–71.

-## Turnin

-You can turn in your review in .txt, .md, or .pdf format.
-Please upload it in the [subfolder corresponding to your paper](https://drive.google.com/drive/folders/1pxyO0ca3QcQOC5KVH-Q7W2w-i6SEK6w6?usp=sharing), by 11:59pm on Oct 4.

-After turning in your review, feel free to look at others' reviews for comparison and to check your work.